-The AC is appointed by the Board from amongst the directors of the Company and consists of three (3) members comprising of all AC members being Independent Non-Executive Directors.
+The AC is appointed by the Board from amongst the directors of the Company and consists of three (3) members.
+All AC members being Independent Non-Executive Directors.
 The AC included one (1) Director who is a member of the Malaysian Institute of Accountants ("MIA").